Behati Prinsloo Is All Smiles As She Shows Off Her Baby Bump After Adam Levine DM Scandal - E! Online

 He added, "My wife and my family is all I care about in this world.
 To be this naïve and stupid enough to risk the only thing that truly matters to me was the greatest mistake I could ever make.
 I will never make it again.
 We will get through it.
 And we will get through it together."

-In the weeks after the scandal broke, Behati and Adam have put on a united front, running errands together in Montecito, Calif. and enjoying a beach day.
+In the weeks after the scandal broke, Behati and Adam—who tied the knot in 2014—have put on a united front, running errands together in Montecito, Calif. and enjoying a beach day.
 The supermodel was also spotted supporting her husband backstage while he performed with his band at Shaquille O'Neal Foundation's The Event fundraiser in Las Vegas on Oct.
 8.

 Behati has yet to speak out publicly about the allegations.
 However, a friend of the couple recently told E!
 News that she will continue to stand by her man.